Guy Wylly: First World War and after

 Four months after the British entry into World War I, he was appointed a staff captain on 14 December 1914, and advanced to brigade major on 14 September 1915.
 He finally completed the staff course at Quetta in February 1916, was promoted to temporary major on 26 April 1916, and on 20 June 1916 he was appointed a general staff officer, Grade 2.
 He was Mentioned in Despatches on 15 June 1916.
 Following Lord Kitchener's death, Wylly, along with others who had also served as Kitchener's aides, received a bequest of £200.
 He received a further Mention in Despatches on 15 May 1917, and again on 11 December 1917.
 He was awarded the Distinguished Service Order in the 1918 New Year Honours.

 The war came to an end on 11 November 1918 and, during the Third Anglo-Afghan War, Wylly again served as a general staff officer, Grade 2 from 6 May 1919.
 He was promoted lieutenant colonel on 26 April 1926.
 From 15 November 1926 until his retirement in 1933, Wylly was an aide-de-camp to King George V. On 9 November 1929 he was appointed an assistant adjutant and quartermaster general (AA & QMG) in India, he had also by now been given brevet promotion to colonel.
 He received substantive promotion to colonel on 26 April 1930, with seniority from 15 November 1926.
 On 6 May 1931 he was Mentioned in Despatches for his part in the campaign against the Afridi and Red Shirt Rebellion as AA & QMG Peshawar District.
 He was appointed Companion of the Order of the Bath in the 1933 King's Birthday Honours.
 He received a further Mention on 8 September 1933 for his part in the Chitral Reliefs.
 He stepped down as AA & QMG of Peshawar on 9 November 1933, retired from the army on 30 December.
 A final Mention was gazetted on 3 July 1934, for his part in the Mohmand and Bajaur Operations between 28 July and 3 October 1933.
 He attended an investiture at Buckingham Palace on 27 February 1934 to receive his insignia for the Order of the Bath.
 Following his retirement he worked for the Retired Army Officers Employment Bureau.
 Although he did not reach the age limit for service until 17 February 1940, he was not recalled for service in the Second World War.

 He died on 9 January 1962 in Camberley, Surrey, at the age of 81.
-His medal is on display at the Tasmanian Museum and Art Gallery, Hobart.